The Phantom of the Opera is a 1925 film directed by Rupert Julian, starring Lon Chaney as the Phantom.

 - Informed Attribute: Joseph Buquet describes the Phantom as having a huge hole in his face where the nose should be, but when the Phantom finally appears, he clearly does have a nose, albeit a horribly deformed one.
 Of course, Buquet may be exaggerating.

-- Re Cut: A sound version of this film was made in 1929 and released in 1930, with Mary Philbin (Christine) and Norman Kerry (Raoul) reprising their roles in talking scenes, and with other scenes being re-shot.
+- Re-Cut: A sound version of this film was made in 1929 and released in 1930, with Mary Philbin (Christine) and Norman Kerry (Raoul) reprising their roles in talking scenes, and with other scenes being re-shot.
 Lon Chaney was under contract to MGM so his scenes were re-used with some voiceover added.
-The dialogue scenes have since been lost, but the silent version of this 1929-30 recut still survives.
-The original 1925 edition only exists in an inferior 16mm version, so most home video and presentations use the silent 1929-30 version, which, among other differences, has a different actress playing Carlotta (Virginia Peterson in 1925, Mary Fabian in 1929).
+The dialogue scenes have since been lost, but a silent version of this 1929-30 recut still survives.note The original 1925 edition only exists in an inferior 16mm version, so most home video and presentations use the silent 1929-30 version, which, among other differences, has a different actress playing Carlotta (Virginia Peterson in 1925, Mary Fabian in 1929).

 - Slipping a Mickey: The Phantom drugs the security guards before snatching Christine from the opera stage.